Jerified/Todolist/README.md

 * Click the "Add Todo" button to create a new todo.
 * Enter the todo description and optional due date.
 * Click the checkbox to mark a todo as completed.
+* Click the edit button to modify todo details
 * Use the filters to view active or completed todos.

 **Contributing:**